Are you thinking about living or visiting one of the best Suffolk coastal towns in 2022?

 For anything else, residents travel a little further away to Lowestoft or Southwold.

-Are you thinking of living in one of these Suffolk coastal towns?
+Are you thinking of living in one of these Suffolk coastal towns in 2022?

 Hopefully, we have been able to highlight some of the best locations to consider moving to Suffolk.